kyliecharlotte/407-Winter24/README.md

-##concert_scan.py
+# concert_scan.py
-enter an artist and get updated on any concerts going on!
+Enter an artist and get updated on any concerts going on!